-The Grand Tour Madagascar special: When is it released?
-What is the challenge?
-All you need to know
+The Grand Tour Madagascar special A Massive Hunt: When is it released?
+What cars are they driving?
+Watch the trailer

 When is the Madagascar special released?